-Of course, there are two sides to the excitement, most developers love it, others feel it has come to soon and we are not ready for it.
-What ever your feelings are on this issue, it doesn't matter, it is here, so lets work with it.
+By now everyone has heard of HTML5.
+Pretty exciting isn't it… also a little daunting.
+Of course, there are two sides to the excitement, most developers love it, others feel it has come too soon, and we are not quite ready for it.
+Whatever your feelings are on this issue, it is here, so lets work with it.

-This is an educational “Introduction to HTML 5″ video that goes over many of the major aspects of this new standard and the video is choc full of demos and sample source code.
+This is an educational “Introduction to HTML5” video that goes over many of the major aspects of this new standard and the video is choc full of demos and sample source code.

 HTML5 is the next version of the web markup standard.
 CSS3 is the next generation styling language.
 Together, they make will make the web a great experience.

 CSS Code Structure for HTML5: Some Useful Guidelines